top of page

 This might look like:

-Somatic grounding tip: During these moments, orient to the present: Notice the warmth of your mug, the sound of your friend’s voice, your feet supported by the floor.
+Somatic Grounding Tip: During these moments, orient to the present.
+Notice the warmth of your mug, the sound of your friend’s voice, and your feet supported by the floor.
 These cues signal safety to the nervous system.

 5. Honoring Loved Ones Who Have Passed